marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   and ``us_neg`` ensure that an out-of-bounds result saturates to the maximum or minimum signed or unsigned value.

-  .. index:: mult

-  .. index:: ss_mult

-  .. index:: us_mult

-  .. index:: multiplication

-  .. index:: product

-  .. index:: multiplication with signed saturation

-  .. index:: multiplication with unsigned saturation
+  .. index:: mult, ss_mult, us_mult, multiplication, product, multiplication with signed saturation, multiplication with unsigned saturation

 :samp:`(mult:{m} {x} {y})` :samp:`(ss_mult:{m} {x} {y})` :samp:`(us_mult:{m} {x} {y})`
   Represents the signed product of the values represented by :samp:`{x}` and